 Why being compassionate is important?

-Almost in all walks of life, if your inner strength, your focus, your efforts can outlive the adversities, you can succeed at pretty much anything you set your mind to.
+In almost all walks of life, if your inner strength, your focus, and your efforts can outlive the adversities, you can succeed at pretty much anything you set your mind to.
 A compassionate heart leads to greater mental strength.
 It may sound paradoxical but compassion and tenacity are directly proportional to each other.

-Today, I am sharing with you a powerful practice to gain inner strength, to purify yourself, to help you transform yourself emotionally, mentally, so you may be the person you have always wanted to be.
+Today, I am sharing with you a powerful practice to gain inner strength, purify yourself, and help you transform yourself emotionally and mentally, so you may be the person you have always wanted to be.

 Can you be too compassionate?

 There was a mystic once, most considered him a self-realized soul.
 He practiced and preached compassion, truth, non-violence, and other virtues.
-However, he had the habit of stealing.
-He would steal, hand himself in, plead guilty in the court and end up in jail every time.
-This baffled his disciples, neighbors, the police, judge, even the jailor.
+However, he had a habit of stealing.
+He would steal, hand himself in, plead guilty in court and end up in jail every time.
+This baffled his disciples, his neighbors, the police, the judge, and even the jailor.
 They could not comprehend why would he steal, even though he lacked nothing.

-He clearly exhibited complete control over all his other actions, how come he could not conquer his habit of stealing, they thought.
-Nine out of twelve months he would spend in prison.
-He was a serial offender, the judges were sympathetic towards him but there was little they could do.
+He clearly exhibited complete control over all his other actions, so, how come he could not conquer his habit of stealing, they thought.
+Nine out of twelve months he would spend in prison; he was a serial offender.
+The judges were sympathetic towards him but there was little they could do.

-Over time, he got old yet he continued to steal.
-One day, his disciples and followers got together to confront him and said, “All your needs are taken care of if there’s anything lacking, just order us and we’ll provide it for you, but please don’t steal.
-We can’t fathom your actions but it grieves our heart to see you go to jail and we really miss you when you are not around.”
+Over time he became old, yet he continued to steal.
+One day, his disciples and followers got together to confront him and said, “All your needs are taken care of.
+If there’s anything lacking, just order us and we’ll provide it for you, but please don’t steal.
+We can’t understand your actions but it grieves our heart to see you go to jail and we really miss you when you are not around.”

 The anecdote above is not to be taken literally of course.
-A jail is a place where your freedom is greatly restricted.
-Similarly, exercising compassion may not always be most pleasing to you, it may not be the attractive option, it may be like going to the jail, why else would the greatest prophets, preachers, messiahs bother to grace our planet, compassion remains a powerful catalyst of transformation though.
-It is a conscious act, a gesture of love, of care, of charity, you do with the sole intention of helping the other person.
+Jail is a place where your freedom is greatly restricted.
+Similarly, exercising compassion may not always be most pleasing to you, it may not be the attractive option, it may be like going to jail, why else would the greatest prophets, preachers, and messiahs bother to grace our planet, compassion remains a powerful catalyst of transformation though.
+It is a conscious act, a gesture of love, care, and charity, you do with the sole intention of helping the other person.

 Compassion is one of the shortest routes to divinity.
 If you are expecting even gratitude in return for a compassionate act, your gesture is not the purest type.
 It is compassion still, but it may spark a negative emotion in you if the recipient’s response does not meet your expectations.